 The application can take file locks.
 Former versions of AppArmor allowed files to be locked if an application had access to them.
-By using a separate file locking mode, AppArmor makes sure locking is restricted only to those files which need file locking and tightens security as locking can be used in several attack scenarios.
+By using a separate file locking mode, AppArmor makes sure locking is restricted only to those files which need file locking and tightens security as locking can be used in several denial of service attack scenarios.